TiagoMA90/RockPaperScissors/README.md

 To achieve this, the innerText equals 0.
 Respectively, inside this function are two other functions entitled resetUserDisplay() and resetComDisplay() that manimpulates the defaults pictures back to normal.

 - rock/paper/scissorsText()
 These functions contain an Array of indexed "strings" that return a random number, issued by the same syntax used in comAI.
-Therefore, Math.floor and Math.random
+Therefore, Math.floor (this time) and Math.random

 - rock/paper/scissorsUserDisplay() and rock/paper/scissorsComDisplay()
 These functions manipulate the DOM, by grabbing given elements and attributing new images to the same elements.
 They are called by the butoon, with the onclick attribute.